 (617) 442-2262, 100 Terrace St, Roxbury MA 02120

 For large quantities of good, usable latex paint – bring to paint collection days for sharing in the surplus paint shed.
-(Surplus paint and related materials collected from residents in good, usable condition is available no cost from April through October at the Paint Shed during regular RTS hours.)
+(Surplus paint and related materials collected from residents in good, usable condition is available at no cost from May through November at the Paint Shed during regular RTS hours.
+See the Surplus Paint Collection Day Flier.)

 Anything contaminated with food cannot be recycled.
-Newspapers, magazines, catalogs, telephone books, colored paper, paperboard, (cereal and shoe boxes), brown paper bags, hard and soft cover books, (remove hard covers if possible), junk mail, envelopes of all types (plastic windows ok) can all be recycled at the Needham RTS main drop off area.
+Newspapers, magazines, catalogs, telephone books, colored paper, paperboard (e.g., cereal and shoe boxes), brown paper bags, hard and soft cover books, (remove hard covers if possible), junk mail, envelopes of all types (plastic windows ok) can all be recycled at the Needham RTS main drop off area.
 There is a separate collection bin for corrugated cardboard (no waxed cardboard).
 See details.

 Wax treated paper cannot be recycled and must be thrown away.
-Paper plates and cups are also not recyclable at the Needham RTS.
+Paper plates and cups are also not recyclable.
+Take-out containers that are marked “compostable” or “compostable in commercial facilities” are not recyclable.
+They might be accepted by a composting service which offers foodscrap pick-up.

 Many pet shelters in the area need donations.
 Call a pet shelter close to you and inquire if they are looking for any used pet goods.
 Also, for Needham residents with an RTS sticker, clean leashes, crates, collars and unopened pet food, litter, etc. are accepted at the Re-Use-It shed.
 There are Needham residents who regularly collect these items for use in shelters in the Greater Boston Area.

-TIP: In 2018 large retail stores in Needham voluntarily agreed to stop using plastic bags (but still use plastic bags for produce).
+TIP: Some large retail stores in Needham voluntarily agreed to stop using plastic grocery bags (but still use plastic bags for produce).
 Paper bags also have a carbon footprint, however, so reusable bags are the best choice.
 Most grocery stores sell reusable grocery bags and reusable produce bags.

-Clean, unbroken plastic bags can be left at the Re-Use-It shed at the RTS.
+Clean, unbroken plastic bags might be accepted at the Re-Use-It shed at the RTS.

 DO NOT put plastic bags into the commingled recycling at the RTS or into your recycling containers for single-stream curbside pick-up at your home.
 Plastic bags are a serious contaminant, getting caught in the machinery used to sort commingled recyclables